chipweinberger/flutter_blue_plus/README.md

 ## Cross-Platform Bluetooth Low Energy

-FlutterBluePlus supports nearly every feature on all supported platforms: iOS, macOS, Android and web.
+FlutterBluePlus supports nearly every feature on all supported platforms: iOS, macOS, Android and Web.

 FlutterBluePlus was written to be simple, robust, and easy to understand.

 ## No Dependencies

-FlutterBluePlus has zero dependencies besides Flutter, Android, iOS, macOS and web themselves.
+FlutterBluePlus has zero dependencies besides Flutter, Android, iOS, macOS and Web themselves.

 This makes FlutterBluePlus very stable, and easy to maintain.